Synvya/ai-concierge/docs/restaurants/strategy.md

 3. **Gift wrap**
    - Create a `kind:1059` **gift wrap event** that contains the seal and is addressed to the restaurant (`p` tag = restaurant pubkey).
+   - **Create TWO gift wraps**: one for recipient, one for self (Self CC)
+   - Publish both to relays
+   - **Thread ID**: Store the recipient's gift wrap ID as the thread ID for future messages

 ### Reservation Response